 Interested in graduate school?
-Information is available in the pamphlet "Graduate Schools and Fellowships in Mathematics" at https://www.math.harvard.edu/media/GradSchool-2020.pdf.
+Please find advice and information in the pamphlet "Graduate Schools and Fellowships in Mathematics" at http://math.harvard.edu/pamphlets/gradsch.pdf.

 A Women in Math lunch with undergraduates, graduate students, post-docs and faculty.
 See "Activities" page for details.